jazzband/pip-tools/changelog.d/README.md

   - For example, if your PR fixes bug #404, the newsfile should be named `changelog.d/404.bugfix.md`.

-- If multiple issues are addressed, make an identical copy of the newsfile with another issue number in the name.
+- If multiple issues are addressed, create a symlink to the newsfile with another issue number in the name.
-  Towncrier will automatically merge identical files into one entry with multiple links.
+  Towncrier will automatically merge files into one entry with multiple links.

 - Prefer the simple past or constructions with "now".